-One thing I liked about the Zoe stroller over a light umbrella stroller was the seat.
-It includes a five-point harness to secure your kid.
-The shoulder straps have nice padding and the strap between the legs is wide.
-We’ve had the between-the-leg strap bruise our kid on a jogger stroller so a comfortable strap was high on our list.
+One thing I liked about the Zoe stroller over a light umbrella stroller was the seat and harness.
+It includes a five-point harness to secure your kid, which is clutch if you have a climber like our second baby.

 The seat also reclines back 165 degrees.
-It doesn’t go completely flat but it is enough to make a stroller nap feasible.
+It doesn’t go completely flat but it is enough to make stroller naps feasible.
 Newer models also have a foot rest that can pop up for napping.

+We can’t fit our diaper bag backpack in it like we can our jogging stroller, but it fits way more than our umbrella stroller storage.
 For reference, I have been able to fit a picnic blanket, a grocery bag full of baby clothes, and a small baby bottle cooler in the basket at the same time without issue.

 The storage basket material is the flimsiest part of the stroller though.
 I am hesitant to try to fill it to the brim and really shove things into it like I do our jogging stroller.

 The tandem design is nice because you’ll likely still need a single stroller sometimes.
 Having an easily removed tandem seats spares you from having to store both a double stroller and a single stroller.

 If you have more than 2 kids, the Zoe also offers this tandem design on their side-by-side Twin+ double strollers.
 You can make a triple stroller and even into a four-seater quad-stroller, which is particularly nice for nanny shares.

 Frequently Asked Questions